scherermichael-oss/action-has-permission/README.md

-# action-has-access
+# action-has-permission

-Action to check access permissions of current user
+Action for checking user's permission to access repository

+## Usage